noitcerid/blackhat.null/README.md

 initial elements should allow for the basic understanding of where I'm attempting to get to in the class.

-Additional classes need to be added to allow for functionality like giving a "hacker" a way to be able to expand their physical machine to speed up processing, data transfers, etc. Networks could be another realm to provide an interface for breaking into.
+Additional classes need to be added to allow for functionality like giving a "hacker" a way to be able to expand their physical machine (Workstation) to speed up processing (Processor), data transfers (Network), Storage Capacity (Disk), and RAM (Memory) to provide additional speed/performance.

+Networks could be another realm to provide an interface for breaking into.

 ### Application interface
 The intention is to leave the application as a "console" to give it more of a basic feel and stick to more traditional command-line hacking techniques.
-I'm open to suggestions if anyone feels strongly or can provide UI enhancements to make it a bit more friendly, but I overall enjoy the simplicity it offers.
+I'm open to suggestions if anyone feels strongly or can provide UI enhancements to make it a bit more friendly, but I overall enjoy the simplicity it offers (and who isn't nostalgic about seeing a blinking underscore?)

 ### API
 Longer term, it may make sense to give this a back-end API that could be then set to make remote calls and allow for